Learn

 What Is a Brokerage Account?
 The Quick Answer

 A brokerage account is a taxable investment account opened with a brokerage firm (like Fidelity, Schwab, or Vanguard) that lets you buy and sell stocks, ETFs, bonds, mutual funds, and other securities.
 Unlike retirement accounts (401(k)s, IRAs), brokerage accounts have no contribution limits, no withdrawal penalties, and no age restrictions.
 The trade-off: you pay capital gains taxes on profits and dividend taxes in the year they're earned.
-For investing beyond your retirement accounts, a brokerage account is essential.
+For investing beyond your retirement accounts, a brokerage account matters.

 How Brokerage Accounts Work